root canal model dentist

 If you need more information about what you will need to pay out of pocket for a root canal, Dison Family Dentistry can speak to your insurance provider on your behalf and help you determine your total cost.

-There are a number of symptoms that may indicate the need for a root canal, including:
+There are a couple of symptoms that may indicate the need for a root canal, including:

 • Swelling or sensitivity in the gums.